+domestic violence, sexual assat ult, and/or stalking is received.
 Incident Being Reported: Procedures the College will Follow: Dating Violence, Domestic Violence, Sexual Assault, and/or Stalking Depending on when reported (immediate vs. delayed report), Jefferson College will provide the complainant with access to medical care.
 Jefferson College will assess the immediate safety needs of the complainant.
 Jefferson College will provide written information to the complainant on how to preserve evidence.
 Jefferson College will provide the complainant with contact information for the local police department AND assist the complainant with contacting local police if they so request.
-Jefferson College will provide written instructions on how to apply for a civil ExParte Order/Full Order of Protection.
+Jefferson College will provide written instructions on how to apply for a civil Ex Parte Order/Full Order of Protection.
 Jefferson College will provide an institutional No Contact Order or No Trespass Notice to the accused party if deemed appropriate.
 Jefferson College will provide the complainant with a written explanation of the complainant's rights and options.
-Jefferson College will provide the complainant with information regarding how Jefferson College will provide the complainant with referrals to on and off campus resources and services.
+Jefferson College will provide the complainant with information regarding how Jefferson College protects the confidentiality of complainants.
+Jefferson College will provide the complainant with referrals to on and off campus resources and services.
 Jefferson College will assess the need to implement supportive measures to protect the complainant, if appropriate.
-Jefferson College will provide a copy of the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process to the complainant; inform the complainant of their right to initiate an investigation and proceed with a grievance process; and discuss the formal complaint process, including time frames for the grievance process.
-If a matter that has been reported does not fall under the jurisdiction/scope of Title IX due to the nature of the circumstances report, the location of reported incident, or the identity of the parties involved, Jefferson College will provide other relevant processes to the complainant with an explanation of that investigative and hearing process.
+Jefferson College will assess the need to implement supportive measures to protect the complainant, if appropriate.
+Jefferson College will assess the need to implement supportive measures to protect the complainant, if appropriate.
+Jefferson College will provide a copy of the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process to the complainant; inform the complainant of their right to initiate an investigation and proceed with a grievance process; and discuss the formal complain trocess, including time frames for the grievance process; and discuss the formal complainant with an explanation of that investigative and hear